-Ordered logistic regression analysis revealed a suite of spatial and temporal variables that predicted coyote boldness and human concern (Figure 4).
-Because there was little variation among coefficient and confidence estimates within the full set of top-ranked models for each of boldness and human concern (ΔAICc < 2; Tables 6 and 7 in Appendix 3), we only present results for the single best model for each response variable (Figure 4).
+Ordered logistic regression analysis revealed a suite of spatial and temporal variables that predicted each of coyote boldness and human concern (Figure 4).
+We present results from only the top models for these response variables (Figure 4) because there was little variation among coefficient and confidence estimates within the full set of top-ranked models (ΔAICc < 2; Tables 6 and 7 in Appendix 3) .
 The top model predicting coyote boldness indicated that the log odds likelihood of bolder behaviour was higher during the pup rearing season and in areas with higher proportions of mowed land cover (within a 100 m radius), but lower closer to roads and in areas with greater building density (within 200 m).
-The significant interaction term in this model indicated that boldness was higher during the pup rearing season in areas with more modified open land cover (400 m buffer size, Figure 1 in Appendix 3).
-The top model for human concern indicated that a higher likelihood of human concern was associated with increases in the proportion of residential area (within 800 m) and modified open land cover (within 1600 m), as well as with the dispersal season (Figure 4)
+The significant interaction term in this model indicated that boldness was higher during the pup rearing season especially in areas with more modified open land cover (400 m buffer size, Figure 1 in Appendix 3).
+The top model for human concern indicated that a higher likelihood of human concern was associated with increases in the proportion of residential area (within 800 m) and modified open land cover (within 1600 m), as well as during the dispersal season (Figure 4).

-Both the coyote boldness and human concern models indicated a significant increase in the likelihood of human-coyote conflict over time (Figure 4).
-None of the interaction terms with year were significant when we only considered the single best model for each response variable (Table 6, Table 7 in Appendix 3); however, for models predicting human concern, we noted that the interaction term between residential area and year was retained in 19 of 20 top models, was significant in 13 of these, and was consistently negative (Table 7 in Appendix 3).
-This interaction indicated that concern was generally higher in residential areas at the beginning of the reporting period, but increasing levels of concern in non-residential areas reduced the magnitude of this ‘residential area’ effect over time (Figure 2 in Appendix 3).
+Models for both the coyote boldness and human concern indicated a significant increase in the likelihood of human-coyote conflict over years (Figure 4).
+None of the interaction terms with year were significant when we considered only the single best model for each response variable (Table 6, Table 7 in Appendix 3); however, for models predicting human concern, the negative interaction term between residential area and year was retained in 19 of 20 top models and was significant in 13 of these (Table 7 in Appendix 3).
+This interaction indicated that concern was generally higher in residential areas in early years, but increasing levels of concern in non-residential areas reduced the magnitude of effect of residential area over time (Figure 2 in Appendix 3).
 While several other variables and interaction terms appeared in some of the top models (ΔAICc < 2) for boldness and concern, their effects were not significant in any of these (Tables 6 and 7 in Appendix 3).

-Given our model’s indication that both boldness and human concern had increased over the reporting period, we examined these temporal changes in greater detail by evaluating the percentage of reports within each of the ordinal scores each year (Figure 5).
-Specifically, the percentage of reports describing bold behaviour increased significantly (β = 2.19, p < 0.001) while avoidance behaviour decreased (β = -1.82, p < 0.001), though the percentage of reports describing indifferent (β = -0.71, p = 0.21) and aggressive behaviour (β = 0.24, p = 0.16) did not change.
-Similarly, negative perceptions about coyotes became more common among the reports (β = 1.07, p = 0.072) and positive perceptions became less common (β = -1.07, p = 0.005), with no change in the proportion of neutral perceptions (β = 0.002, p = 0.997).
+We examined these temporal changes in greater detail by evaluating the percentage of reports within each of the ordinal scores for each year (Figure 5).
+Specifically, the percentage of reports describing bold behaviour increased significantly (β = 2.19, p < 0.001) while avoidance behaviour decreased (β = -1.82, p < 0.001), though there were no differences in the percentage of reports describing indifferent (β = -0.71, p = 0.21) and aggressive behaviour (β = 0.24, p = 0.16).
+Similarly, negative perceptions about coyotes became more common over years (β = 1.07, p = 0.072) and positive perceptions became less common (β = -1.07, p = 0.005), with no change in the proportion of neutral perceptions (β = 0.002, p = 0.997).

 Analysis of diel patterns in coyote boldness showed that indifferent behaviour was significantly more common during the day and avoidance behaviour was significantly more common at night (χ22 = 30.1, P < 0.001; Figure 2 in Appendix 2).
 However, human concern did not differ between day and night (χ22 = 1.09, P = 0.58).